-Changer Device = name-string The specified name-string must be the generic SCSI device name of the autochanger that corresponds to the normal read/write Archive Device specified in the Device resource.
+Changer Device = name-string Note: Eventhough this directive may be specified in the Device resource, it is normally specified only in the Autochanger resource.
+It is listed here for historical reasons.
+The specified name-string must be the generic SCSI device name of the autochanger that corresponds to the normal read/write Archive Device specified in the Device resource.
 This generic SCSI device name should be specified if you have an autochanger or if you have a standard tape drive and want to use the Alert Command (see below).
 For example, on Linux systems, for an Archive Device name of /dev/nst0, you would specify /dev/sg0 for the Changer Device name.
 Depending on your exact configuration, and the number of autochangers or the type of autochanger, what you specify here can vary.
 This directive is optional.
 See the Using Autochangers chapter of this manual for more details of using this and the following autochanger directives.

-Changer Command = name-string The name-string specifies an external program to be called that will automatically change volumes as required by Bacula.
+Changer Command = name-string Note: Eventhough this directive may be specified in the Device resource, it is normally specified only in the Autochanger resource.
+It is listed here for historical reasons.
+The name-string specifies an external program to be called that will automatically change volumes as required by Bacula.
 Normally, this directive will be specified only in the AutoChanger resource, which is then used for all devices.
 However, you may also specify the different Changer Command in each Device resource.
 Most frequently, you will specify the Bacula supplied mtx-changer script as follows:

-'''

 Changer Command = "/path/mtx-changer %c %o %S %a %d"

-'''